When low testosterone is actually a simple vitamin problem

 More recently, researchers presented study results at the American Urological Association 2015 Annual Meeting explaining that low levels of vitamin D are significantly and independently associated with low levels of testosterone in healthy middle-aged men.
 They arrived at this conclusion after analyzing blood sample data from 824 men.

-When they looked at T levels, the experts found that total testosterone levels were higher among men who had normal levels of vitamin D than in men who had lower levels.
+When they examined T levels, the experts found that total testosterone was higher among men with normal vitamin D levels than among those with lower levels.
 Even after the investigators adjusted the data for cardiovascular risk factors, men with low vitamin D levels “still had significantly lower total testosterone than those with normal total testosterone.”

 How does vitamin D increase T levels?

-Exactly how vitamin D increases testosterone levels or why a vitamin D deficiency is associated with lower T is still a mystery.
-In fact, at the American Urological Association 2015 Annual Meeting, one of the presenters, Mary Ann McLaughlin, M.D., from the Mount Sinai Hospital in New York City, noted that earlier research in mice has shown that testosterone levels were lower in animals who had their vitamin D receptors genetically deleted.
+Exactly how vitamin D increases testosterone levels, or why a vitamin D deficiency is associated with lower T, remains a mystery.
+In fact, at the American Urological Association 2015 Annual Meeting, one of the presenters, Mary Ann McLaughlin, M.D., from the Mount Sinai Hospital in New York City, noted that earlier research in mice has shown that testosterone levels were lower in animals that had their vitamin D receptors genetically deleted.
 This, she said, “suggests that there is something about testosterone synthesis that needs vitamin D.” Exactly what that “something” is, is not yet known.

-However, the researchers associated with the German study came up with several ideas about how vitamin D increases T levels based on their findings and those of other investigators.
+However, the researchers involved in the German study proposed several ideas about how vitamin D increases T levels, based on their findings and those of other investigators.

 • Experiments in mice have indicated that those who don’t have receptors for the vitamin have abnormally low levels of testosterone.

-• Your testicles have receptors for vitamin D, which suggests the vitamin has an important role in the function of this gland.
+• Your testicles have receptors for vitamin D, suggesting the vitamin plays an important role in this gland’s function.

-• Results of a 2013 cross-sectional study found a positive link between blood levels of vitamin D and both total and free testosterone in 1,362 men who participated in the Health Professionals Follow-up Study.
+• A 2013 cross-sectional study found a positive association between blood vitamin D levels and both total and free testosterone in 1,362 men participating in the Health Professionals Follow-up Study.
 The authors emphasized that “possible causality and direction of the vitamin D-testosterone association deserve further scientific investigation.”

 Impact of vitamin D on estrogen levels in men

 The impact of vitamin D on estrogen and men’s health occurs at several levels.
-For example, vitamin D is known as a signaling molecule, which means it plays a role in regulating various processes, such as calcium balance and bone health as well as male reproduction.
+For example, vitamin D is a signaling molecule, meaning it plays a role in regulating various processes, such as calcium balance, bone health and male reproduction.
 Animal studies have shown that vitamin D is essential for estrogen signaling and ensuring sperm move efficiently.

 Yet one more link between estrogen, vitamin D, and men’s health involves prostate cancer.
-Research done in cancer treatment and prevention has shown that receptor sites for estrogen and vitamin D work together to promote optimal health.
+Research on cancer treatment and prevention has shown that estrogen and vitamin D receptors work together to promote optimal health.
 At the same time, there’s evidence that men who have genetically damaged receptors for estrogen and vitamin D are more likely to develop prostate cancer.

 Why vitamin D is important for weight management in men

 If you are overweight, chances are your T levels are lower than normal.
-The good news is that dropping excess pounds and managing your weight can give your testosterone levels a significant boost.
+The good news is that losing excess weight and managing your weight can significantly boost your testosterone levels.

 In a study of nearly 900 overweight, middle-aged men who had prediabetes, about 50 percent of them with low T levels who lost weight by making dietary and exercise modifications saw a 15 percent rise in their testosterone levels.
 These men didn’t do anything extraordinary — they simply exercised 150 minutes per week and consumed less fat and fewer calories.
 Their rewards were higher T levels and 17 fewer pounds after one year.

-At the end of six months, the people who had taken vitamin D had lost more weight and had a greater decrease in their waist size than people who had not taken the supplements.
+At the end of six months, people who had taken vitamin D had lost more weight and experienced a greater decrease in waist size than those who had not taken the supplements.

 Another example of a relationship between vitamin D and weight was presented at the American Urological Association 2015 Annual Meeting.
-Experts explained that men who have low vitamin D levels also tend to have a greater body mass index and a larger waist circumference than men whose vitamin D levels are normal.
+Experts explained that men with low vitamin D levels tend to have a higher body mass index and larger waist circumference than men with normal vitamin D levels.

-So keeping vitamin D levels in a healthful range could be a win-win-win situation: weight loss plus a boost in testosterone levels and better overall health.
+So keeping vitamin D levels in a healthful range could be a win-win-win: weight loss, a boost in testosterone levels, and better overall health.

 Other health benefits of vitamin D for men